 This is the kind of pattern I see a lot, someone has one foot in heartbreak and one hand on the keyboard, hoping the perfect message can do the emotional work of weeks or months.
 It rarely does.
 What does help is understanding what makes an ex feel safe enough to open the door again.

 Quick Summary: The best thing to say to an ex is usually less than you think.
-A short, grounded, low-pressure message works better than a big emotional speech.
-If you want them back, your words need to create safety, not urgency.
+Calm lands better than intensity, and safety lands better than urgency.

 The Real Job of a Message